The 10 Best Suburbs to Live in CANBERRA, ACT: Reviewed and Ranked in 2024

 Yet, alongside its grandeur, Deakin carries a heavy price tag.
 The real estate market here often sees some of Canberra’s highest property prices, making it less accessible to some prospective residents.
 While it’s a hub of sophistication, it can sometimes feel too manicured, lacking the spontaneous vibrancy that other suburbs exude.
 Additionally, peak hour traffic in some parts, especially near the diplomatic quarters, can be a tad overwhelming.

-In sum, Deakin is the epitome of luxe living in Canberra.
+In summary, Deakin is the epitome of luxe living in Canberra.
 It’s an ideal spot for diplomats, high-flying professionals, and anyone with a penchant for the finer things in life, offering a plush canvas to sketch their stories.

 Interested in Deakin?